smkhizar/frontend-technical-test/README.md

 This repository contains instructions for the MeilleursAgents Frontend Technical Test.

-Its objective is to provide us an overview of your practical technical knowledge by building an application that matches what we do as Frontend Engineers at Meilleurs Agents.
+Its objective is to give us an overview of your practical technical knowledge through the realisation of an application that matches what we do as Frontend Engineer at Meilleurs Agents.

 ## Objective

-The objective is to develop the client side code of an application allowing the visualisation of all the message sent to a realtor agency based on a given API.
+The aim is to develop the client side code of an application allowing visualising of all the messages sent to a realtor agency based on a given API.

 Messages can be of different types: email, text message, voicemail.